 Should such companies build a separate solution for each type of coverage they are offering?
 Yes, and no. We’ll touch on that later on.
 For now, let’s look at the types of insurance apps from a different angle.

 Apps for insured

 Apps that we use to buy the insurance and file claims are the most popular group by far.
-We’ll discuss the features ideal for such apps in a tad, but let’s just remember that these apps coordinate between insurers and the insured.
+We’ll discuss the app features ideal for such apps in a tad (like the ubiquitous customer service), but let’s just remember that these apps coordinate between insurers and the insured.

 Apps for agents